cjmcdonald42/mxMoodle/local/mxschool/README.md

     - _preferences_ — Preferences page to enable or disable the form.
     - _form_ — Form to submit intake data.
     - _report_ — Report for health center staff to view and manage intake responses.
+- **_healthtest_** - Tracking and scheduling COVID19 testing by OCCUMED and our Health Center
+    - _preferences_ - Preferences page to enable the system and set reminders
+    - _block_form_ - To create testing blocks
+    - _block_report_ - Manage testing blocks by testing cycle
+    - _test_report_ - To track attendance during testing blocks
+    - _appointment_form_ - Allows community members to schedule their test time each testing cycle

 ## Credits
+v3.2.1 added the Healthtest subsystem and was developed over spring break, March 2021 by:
+- Cannon Caspar, Class of 2021 <cpcaspar@mxschool.edu>
+- Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

 v3.2 of this plugin was developed in 2020 by:
 - Cannon Caspar, Class of 2021 <cpcaspar@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>